Last Updated on September 9, 2022 by Michelle Ball

-Student expulsion lawyer Michelle Ball represents students in expulsion hearings and negotiations, in suspension appeals and fighting student discipline.
-As an expulsion attorney in Sacramento California, Michelle Ball assists students across the state in Davis, Redding, Los Angeles, Santa Barbara, Monterey, the Bay Area, Berkeley, Stockton, Elk Grove, Walnut Creek, and many other locations.
+Student expulsion lawyer Michelle Ball represents students in expulsion hearings, negotiations, appeals and fighting student suspensions.
+As a discipline attorney in Sacramento California, Michelle Ball assists students across the state in Davis, Redding, Los Angeles, Santa Barbara, Monterey, the Bay Area, Berkeley, Stockton, Elk Grove, Walnut Creek, and many other locations.

 Education Attorney for Students